Kids & Families

 Arts for NexGen LACMA is a free youth membership for anyone 17 years and younger.
 As NexGen members, kids and teens can make the museum a regular part of their lives, visit for free anytime and bring one adult guest for free general admission.
 Enroll in person at the museum or by mail.

 Arts for NexGen LACMA es una membresía gratuita dirigido a todos los menores de 18 años de edad.
 Como miembros de NexGen los niños y adolescentes pueden convertir el museo en parte regular de sus vidas.
 Visita el museo gratis en cualquier momento y trae contigo a un invitado adulto que podrá beneficiarse de una admisión general gratuita.
 Inscríbete en el museo o por correo.

-Arts for NexGen LACMA is supported by The Eisner Foundation, The Employees Community Fund of Boeing, and The Claire and Theodore Morse Foundation.
+Arts for NexGen LACMA is supported by The Eisner Foundation, the Chapman Hanson Foundation, and The Claire and Theodore Morse Foundation.

 The Boone Children's Gallery